 While we were on our four-day Maine Windjammer cruise out of Rockland, Maine, on the American Eagle Schooner, a passenger asked a crew member if we'd see whales during our trip.
 He replied we wouldn't because the whales don't go into harbors and around the islands where we'd be.
 They like being far out in the sea.

-This was confirmed with the onboard naturalist when we left our amazing Bar Harbor bed and breakfast to go on a whale-watching excursion with Bar Harbor Whale Watch Co.
-We had to go out several miles (more than 25 miles), which took over an hour simply in travel time, to even start to search for a whale.
+This was confirmed by the onboard naturalist when we left our amazing Bar Harbor bed and breakfast to go on a whale-watching excursion with Bar Harbor Whale Watch Co.
+We had to go out several miles (more than 25 miles), which took over an hour simply in travel time, even to start to search for a whale.
 That search continued for many more miles and hours.

 Luckily, five hours into the tour, we found a gorgeous Humpback whale who put on quite a show.
 It was worth the wait.
 But nature is unpredictable, even if you're that far out in the ocean with experts searching for a showing.

-And again, we can’t reiterate this enough: if you are planning a trip to Maine in the summer and plan on going on boating excursions, whale watching tours included, dress in layers!
+Again, we can't reiterate this enough: if you are planning a trip to Maine in the summer and plan on going on boating excursions, whale watching tours included, dress in layers!
 Many, many layers.
-We saw people who were unprepared in shorts, t-shirts and flip flops during our excursion whose teeth were chattering, they were so cold.
+We saw people who were unprepared in shorts, t-shirts and flip-flops during our excursion whose teeth were chattering, they were so cold.

 We Never Saw a Real Puffin